microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 **Step 6 - Service tier**
 >For more details on service tiers and comparisons, refer to [Module 1](../azuresqlworkshop/01-IntroToAzureSQL.md).

 The next decision is choosing the service tier for performance and availability.
-We recommend you start with the General Purpose and adjust as needed.
+Generally, we recommend you start with the General Purpose and adjust as needed.
+For the purposes of this workshop, be sure to select **General Purpose** here (should be the default).

 **Step 7 - Hardware**
 >For more details on available hardware and comparisons, refer to [Module 1](../azuresqlworkshop/01-IntroToAzureSQL.md).